Is of a just and inclusive society that celebrates people of diverse sexualities, sex and gender.

 We also acknowledge LGBTIQ+ advocates, friends and allies whose courage and strengths have helped to make this a more just society for lesbian, gay, bisexual, transgender and intersex populations and their friends and families.
 Their commitment to change, their resistance and courage to achieve justice has impacted on all of us to some degree.
 For some of us there is on-going hurt, anger or frustration.
 We are mindful of this in both the way we work and engage with others.

-WIO emerged out of the campaign to decriminalise male homosexuality in Tasmanian in the 1990’s.
+WIO emerged out of the campaign to decriminalise male homosexuality in Tasmanian in the 1990's.
 The widespread community backlash against the decriminalisation led to a spike in suicides amongst young, gay Tasmanians.
 A number of concerned community members and allies formed a group to address this growing problem, eventually commissioning a report.
-This report, Working It Out: A needs-based analysis of sexual minority youth in North West Tasmania, called for the provision of specialist services to support Tasmania’s LGBTIQ+ people and the organisation was thus born.
+This report, Working It Out: A needs-based analysis of sexual minority youth in North West Tasmania, called for the provision of specialist services to support Tasmania's LGBTIQA+ people and the organisation was thus born.

 View Working It Out's 2022-2025 Strategic Plan below:

-WIO uses the umbrella term LGBTIQ+.
+WIO uses the umbrella term LGBTIQA+.
 However, when working within our population groups we use the language of the people in the room, mindful that there are diverse expressions of body, relationships, gender and biological sex.
 All language evolves and changes.
 Using respectful and inclusive language means checking with the person about how they identify and the pronouns they use for themselves.

 |ANDREW||he/him||Policy & Research Officer|